Yale-EEB723/finalproject/code.md

 ### Genome Statistics

-#### What is the distribution of median assembly scaffold length?
+#### What is the distribution of scaffold lengths?
-How fragmented are the genomes?
+For each genome, the below code plots a histogram of scaffold lengths and finds the median, maximum, and minimum scaffold lengths.

 The human and zebrafish fastas were too large to run through this code, but median scaffold length was found from online database resources.
 The many small unplaced scaffolds in the Drosophila toplevel assembly reduced median scaffold length, so only chromosomes were used.